kabuk1/makersbnb/README.md

 * Give and receive meaningful code review

 ## Set up
-Clone this repo and then run the command below:
+Clone this repo and then run the commands below:

 ```bash
 $ bundle install